SystemsApproach/private5g/arch.rst

 level of service given to any particular end-to-end UE channel.
 This is a limitation of 4G that 5G has ambitions to correct.

 Support for mobility can now be understood as the process of re-executing one or more of the steps shown in :numref:`Figure %s
 <fig-secure>` as the UE moves throughout the RAN.
 The unauthenticated
-link indicated by (1) allows the UE to be known to all Base Station within range.
+link indicated by (1) allows the UE to be known to all base stations within range.
 (We refer to these as *potential links* in later chapters.)
-Based on the signal's measured CQI, the Base Stations communicate directly with each other to make a handover decision.
-Once made, the decision is then communicated to the Mobile Core, re-triggering the setup functions indicated by (3), which in turn re-builds the user plane tunnel between the Base Station and the SGW shown in :numref:`Figure %s <fig-per-hop>` (or correspondingly, between the Base Station and the UPF in 5G).
-One of the most unique features of the cellular network is that the Mobile Core's user plane (e.g., UPF in 5G) buffers data during the handover transition, avoiding dropped packets and subsequent end-to-end retransmissions.
+Based on the signal's measured CQI, the base stations communicate directly with each other to make a handover decision.
+Once made, the decision is then communicated to the Mobile Core, re-triggering the setup functions indicated by (3), which in turn re-builds the user plane tunnel between the base station and the Core-UP shown in :numref:`Figure %s <fig-per-hop>`.
+One of the most unique features of the cellular network is that the Mobile Core's user plane buffers data during the handover transition, avoiding dropped packets and subsequent end-to-end retransmissions.

-In other words, the cellular network maintains the *UE session* in the face of mobility (corresponding to the control and data channels depicted by (2) and (4) in :numref:`Figure %s <fig-secure>`, respectively), but it is able to do so only when the same Mobile Core serves the UE (i.e., only the Base Station changes).
+In other words, the mobile cellular network maintains the *UE session* in the face of mobility (corresponding to the control and data channels depicted by (2) and (4) in :numref:`Figure %s <fig-secure>`, respectively), but it is able to do so only when the same Mobile Core serves the UE (i.e., only the base station changes).
 This would typically be the case for a UE moving within a metropolitan area.
 Moving between metro areas—and hence, between Mobile Cores—is indistinguishable from power cycling a UE.
 The UE is assigned a new IP address and no attempt is made to buffer and subsequently deliver in-flight data.
 Independent of mobility, but relevant to this discussion, any UE that becomes inactive for a period of time also loses its session, with a new session established and a new IP address assigned when the UE becomes active again.

-Note that this session-based approach can be traced to the cellular network's roots as a connection-oriented network.
+Note that this session-based approach can be traced to the mobile cellular network's roots as a connection-oriented network.
 An interesting thought experiment is whether the Mobile Core will continue to evolve so as to better match the connectionless assumptions of the Internet protocols that typically run on top of it.

 2.5 Managed Cloud Service
 -------------------------

 ..
 Lifted from OPs book (as a starting point)

+..
+Probably should describe various deployment options before settling into the enterprise (edge cloud) story that we plan to continue throughout the rest of the book.

+The architectural overview presented up to this point focuses on the functional elements of the mobile cellular network.
+We now turn our attention to how this functionality is realized in practice, and we do so in a decidely software-based and cloud-centric way.
+This lays the foundation for the rest of the book, and is a marked change from the conventional approach, whereby an operator bought closed and proprietry base stations and core applicances from one of a handful of vendors.

+To make the discussion as concrete as possible, we use an open source implementation, called Aether, as an example.
 Aether is a Kubernetes-based edge cloud, augmented with a 5G-based connectivity service.
 Aether is targeted at enterprises that want to take advantage of 5G connectivity in support of mission-critical edge applications requiring predictable, low-latency connectivity.
 In short, “Kubernetes-based” means Aether is able to host container-based services, and “5G-based connectivity” means Aether is able to connect those services to mobile devices throughout the enterprise's physical plant.
-This combination of features to support deployment of edge applications, coupled with Aether being offered as a managed service, means Aether can fairly be characterized as a Platform-as-a-Service (PaaS).

 Aether supports this combination by implementing both the RAN and the user plane of the Mobile Core on-prem, as cloud-native workloads